top of page

 Before anything else, having the right equipment is essential.
 Choosing the right type of leash, collar, or harness plays a significant role in managing the pulling behavior.

 A Slip Lead is a great choice and a good place to start in many cases.
+The slip lead leash is great for all breeds and all sizes of pups.
 It gives your pooch a gentle yet firm reminder that you’re in charge of the walk and are leading this adventure.

 Proactive vs. Reactive

-Keep a close eye on your pup and pay attention to what in the environment is causing him/her to react.
-When he starts to pull, stand still until the leash relaxes.
+Keep a close eye on your pup and pay attention to what in the environment is causing them to react.
+When your dog starts to pull, stand still until the leash relaxes.
 When the leash is adequately relaxed, continue on your walk.
-Your pooch will soon realize what type of behavior is acceptable and which behavior brings an end to the good times.
-Pay attention to your own reactions as well – if the pup senses tension on your end, then he/she will react accordingly.
+Your pup will soon realize what type of behavior is acceptable and which behavior brings an end to the good times.
+Pay attention to your own reactions as well – if the pup senses tension on your end, then they will react accordingly.

 Give your dog enough physical exercise and mental stimulation